On the Calculation of Volume

 On the Calculation of Volume (Danish title: Om udregning af rumfang) is a seven-novel-series written by Solvej Balle.
 Six volumes have been published in the original Danish.
-Two volumes have been published in Barbara J. Haveland's English translation.
-Further volumes are in the process of being translated, with the third volume scheduled for publication on 18 November 2025.

-The first translated volume was published by New Directions in November 2024 and by Faber & Faber on March 4, 2025.
-The work is also being translated into more than twenty other languages.
-The English translation of the first volume has been shortlisted for the 2025 International Booker Prize.
+The work is currently being translated into more than twenty other languages; as of 2026 the first four volumes have been translated into English.

-The first three volumes won the 2022 Nordic Council Literature Prize in Helsinki, Finland.
+The first three volumes won the 2022 Nordic Council Literature Prize.
+The English translation of the first volume was shortlisted for the 2025 International Booker Prize.